Jirajaran languages

 The Jirajaran languages are group of extinct languages once spoken in western Venezuela in the regions of Falcón and Lara.
 All of the Jirajaran languages appear to have become extinct in the early 20th century.
+According to Glottolog, its languages constitute a language isolate.

 Languages

 Based on adequate documentation, three languages are definitively classified as belonging to the Jirajaran family: